JavaScript-NZ/committee-election/README.md

 The time has come to elect the JavaScript NZ committee members for 2017.

-Elections will take place at the JavaScript NZ AGM on [TBD] [on google hangouts]
+Elections will take place at the JavaScript NZ AGM on September 17th 2017 [on google hangouts](https://www.youtube.com/watch?v=wuRM3nx42js)

 ## Nomination process